| ECMI Glossary of Water Related TermsA B C D

 regional streams or lakes.
 Soil erosion represents the single largest source of

 nonpoint pollution in the United States.
+Eutrophication is the process of surface

 water nutrient enrichment causing a water body to fill with aquatic plants and